-There is a picture that resides in a dusty album in my grandmother’s Florida home.
+There is a picture that sits in a dusty album in my grandmother’s Florida home.
 It’s of a nearly 5-year-old version of me, circa 1979.

 There I am, sandy blonde bowl cut, John Denver style.
 I’m wearing shorts that stop so far up my thigh it looks like I’m dressed for a doubles match with John McEnroe.